Minimal Clips, Maximum Salience: Long Video Summarization via Key Moment Extraction

 Identifying important content from long videos has been addressed mostly in LVQA.
 Most of the time, the question to answer is used to query and retrieve relevant information (usually frames) from the whole video, whether in a zero-shot setting~\citep{DBLP:journals/corr/abs-2504-17447, DBLP:journals/corr/abs-2406-09396, DBLP:journals/corr/abs-2405-19209}, through pretraining~\citep{DBLP:conf/nips/Yu0YB23, DBLP:conf/iclr/YuJWCJZXSZWZS25, DBLP:conf/eccv/KorbarXTZT24} or via agentic approaches~\citep{DBLP:conf/eccv/WangZZY24, DBLP:journals/corr/abs-2412-10471, DBLP:journals/corr/abs-2504-04471}.

-In this paper, we instead propose a solution for the task of multimodal video summarization.
-We identify in zero-shot the top~$K$ clips that contain important visual information to include in a multimodal summary.

 \paragraph{Efficient Long Video Summarization} Although a summary can take the form of a video, such as a TV show recap or movie trailer~\citep{DBLP:conf/cvpr/SinghST24, DBLP:conf/aaai/PapalampidiKL21, DBLP:conf/cikm/ChenZZ24}, the present work generates long video summaries in text form instead.
 Existing approaches to the task uniformly sample frames or clips throughout the original video either at a fixed rate~\citep{DBLP:conf/acl/0001WYMSZQLD25, DBLP:journals/kbs/AtriPGC21} or aligned with the scenes or dialogue utterances~\citep{DBLP:conf/acl/MahonL24, DBLP:conf/eacl/PapalampidiL23}.
 This uniform sampling results in inefficient video context management and VLMs easily missing out on valuable information by treating all video moments as equally important.
 Noticing the variability in the importance of video moments, some approaches adopt alternative clip selection strategies for the video-to-text summarization task.
 For instance,~\citet{DBLP:journals/corr/abs-2505-06594} retrieves all video clips without any dialogue, arguing that they correlate with key visual moments of a movie or TV show.

-In this paper, we propose a simple clip selection method for identifying visually salient clips, and study its impact on the end summary.
+In this work, we propose a clip selection method that identifies in zero-shot the top~$K$ visually salient clips containing important information to include in a multimodal video summary, and study its impact on the end summary.